 Travel Suggestion: The areas you‘ll explore today are full of geothermal activity, and that means hot spring relaxation!
 We recommend taking a break during the day to relax in a hot spring pool.
 In the Golden Circle area, we recommend the Fontana Steam Baths in Laugarvatn or the Secret Lagoon in Fludir.

-Mid-June through Mid-September: If you have a 4WD vehicle (we recommend category 5.0 or higher), you can also take the scenic highland wilderness Kaldidalur track alongside Langjokull glacier to Borgarfjordur.
+Mid-June through Mid-September: If you have a 4WD vehicle, you can also take the scenic highland wilderness Kaldidalur track alongside Langjokull glacier to Borgarfjordur.
 The road generally is open between mid-June and mid-September.

-Day 3 Borgarfjordur – Blonduos – Akureyri [B]
+DAY 3 BORGARFJORDUR – BLONGUOS – AKUREYRI [B]

 Breakfast at your hotel.
-Spend part of the day exploring enjoyable activities In Borgarfjordur.
+Spend part of the day exploring enjoyable activities in Borgarfjordur.
+This is one of our favorite areas to find local handicrafts and taste treats.
 Visit the beautiful Hraunfossar and Barnafoss waterfalls, and the enormous Deildartunguhver, the most powerful hot springs in Europe.
 Nearby is the lovely Krauma Natural Geothermal spa where you can relax in a variety of hot pools and take in the beautiful views.
 Enjoy adventure with a visit to the multi-colored Vidgelmir cave or take a guided trip up Langjokull Glacier to the fascinating, educational “Into the Glacier” ice cave.
 Walk in the footsteps of the Medieval chieftain and Saga author Snorri Sturluson at his home in Reykholt.
-Nearby is the friendly Sturlu Reykir horse farm, where you can tour the farm, meet Icelandic horses and enjoy a short introduction to the breed.
-(We also recommend trying the farm’s excellent steam-baked rye bread at their cafe- they bake it in their farm’s own hot spring area!).
-You can also try a horseback riding tour through the pretty countryside.
-Drive north and pass Hunafloi bay, a great area for seal watching.
-If you’re interested in learning more about seals, we suggest a visit to the Seal Centre in Hvammstangi.
-You can learn about these enchanting sea mammals and also book a guided seal watching excursion.
-Located just above the Icelandic Seal Centre is a charming seafood restaurant with great fjord views and a great local menu.
-The scenery changes to towering mountains and fertile valleys as you head into Skagafjordur, an area known for horse breeding and some of Iceland´s best preserved historical buildings.
-Some of these are at the Glaumbaer (Skagafjordur Heritage Museum), where you can visit a turf manor farm dating back to the 18th century and two charming 19th century timber houses.
-Australian author Hannah Kent used the design of the turf manor farm as a model for her description of the farm depicted in her best-selling novel Burial Rites (now in production as a movie).
+The scenery changes to towering mountains and fertile valleys as you head into Skagafjordur, an area known for horse breeding and some of Iceland’s best- preserved historical buildings.
+One of these is Glaumbaer (Skagafjordur Heritage Museum), where you can visit a turf manor farm dating back to the 18th century and two charming 19th century timber houses.
 Continue to Akureyri, the capital of the north.
 Overnight in north Iceland.

 Today you are in for a treat: you have a wonderland of fantastical volcanic features you can explore in Myvatn Nature Reserve.
 The Mid-Atlantic Ridge you saw earlier in Thingvellir also runs through Myvatn, but it’s resulted in a completely different type of landscape.
 Stroll along footpaths circling the mystical lava formations at Dimmuborgir.
 Visit the surreal area surrounding Krafla, the volcano whose natural forces provide geothermal power to the area.
 Check out the otherworldly setting and colorful sulphurous slopes of Namaskard pass—it’s almost as though you are walking on the surface of Mars!
 Explore the Skutustadir craters and the strange lava columns rising out of the lake itself.
 This area was used in filming Game of Thrones.
 If you enjoy birdwatching, Myvatn is a popular resting spot for migrating birds from Europe and North America.
 May and June are the best months for birdwatching, but there are water birds in the lake throughout the spring, summer and fall.
 Myvatn also offers outdoor adventure.
 You can rent out bikes and follow trails along the lake (summertime) or take a guided horseback ride through lava-lined paths.
 SuperJeeps can take you into the wild majesty of the highland wilderness.
 And, after a day of exploration and fun, why not relax with a soak in the Myvatn Nature Baths.
 Here you can join area locals and enjoy the pools and the natural steam baths in a spectacular setting.
 The area also has several great restaurants that feature a local taste treat: Lake Myvatn smoked arctic charr on steam-baked rye bread.
 Overnight in the Myvatn area.